tomysmile/frappe_wiki/Migrating-to-Version-14.md

 ### Data Migration Tool Deprecated

 If you are one of the 2 people who is using the Data Migration Tool for syncing data between an external service and a Frappe site, you need to write your own syncing code because Data Migration Tool is removed from Version 14.

+If you absolutely want to use the tool, you can pick up the code from the [older version](https://github.com/frappe/frappe/pull/17134) and move it into an app and use that instead.